 Yeast are not the only microorganisms who love to eat sugar.
 There are many helpful bacteria that you can add to your vagina to metabolize extra sugars.
-Many Lactobacillus bacteria (such as acidophilus) also produce lactic acid as a by product of their metabolic processes.
+Many Lactobacillus bacteria (such as L. acidophilus) also produce lactic acid as a by product of their metabolic processes.
 This acid is very desireable; as yeast pathogens do not like an acidic environment.
 Therefore, it is likely that you will greatly benefit from taking a daily probiotic supplement orally, and also by inserting probiotics into your vagina directly.
-Probiotics acidifying activity could be key to reducing postmenstrual Candida infections due to their secretion of lactic acid.
+Probiotics acidifying activity, could be key to reducing postmenstrual Candida infections, due to their secretion of lactic acid.

 Another good tip for a woman who sees a Candida infection after her period, is to douche with apple cider vinegar right after your menses ends.
 You won’t require more than a 1% concentration of ACV; as this will be strong enough to start killing off Candida.
 If you use stronger concentrations of vinegar, you can end up with skin irritation and even chemical burns&mdashif the vinegar is allowed to stay in contact with the area long enough or used too frequently.
 Make sure you understand using vinegar first before you use a very diluted form in the genital area.
 This douche will help to clear out free floating, sugar rich, vaginal tissue that can be food for yeast.
-Also, for those women with yeast infections immediately after menses, apple cider vinegar will help acidify the vagina--correcting a very probable reason you seem to get yeast infections at this time (due to high vaginal pH).
+Also, for those women with yeast infections immediately after menses, apple cider vinegar will help acidify the vagina—correcting a very probable reason you seem to get yeast infections at this time: a high vaginal pH.

 In addition to probiotics, as you may have guessed, cessation of any estrogen containing drugs from your life can help.
 There are a wide assortment of birth control options available; try finding one with a very low level of estrogen, or preferably, no estrogen at all.